Micro Urban Community Unlike Any Other

 Champaign enjoys perhaps the best transit system for a city our size in the entire United States.
 The Champaign-Urbana Mass Transit District maintains a fleet of nearly 100 buses with over 13 million rider trips taken in 2015.
 The system operates in a spoke and hub system linking the entire community through their primary hub at Illinois Terminal in Downtown Champaign.
 The buses service all major employment centers including the University of Illinois, where students ride for free.

 Champaign is serviced by Willard Airport, just 6 miles from Downtown Champaign in the Village of Savoy.
-Willard (CMI) is owned and operated by the University of Illinois and features seven daily flights.
-Connections to over 175 cities are made on American Eagle with flights to O’Hare International Airport (ORD) and Dallas-Fort Worth International Airport (DFW).
+Willard (CMI) is owned and operated by the University of Illinois and features plenty of daily flights.
+Connecting jet service to the world is possible from Willard Airport, which is served by both American Airlines and United Airlines.
 With quick and easy security and boarding checks, travel to all parts of the globe is made easy when you “Fly Champaign-Urbana”